accelerated-text/accelerated-text/front-end/packages/help/getting-started.md

 ### Text Generation Results

 This section will show the resulting texts.
-Each block of text represents variations of the text given the same document plan and current row of data.
-A flag next to text shows the language of the text.
+Each block represents variations of text given the same document plan and current row of data.
+A flag next to text shows the language.

 ![results](help/results.png)

-In cases when no text can be generated (due to missconstructed document plan), you will see 'No Variants.' message.
+In cases where no text was generated due to missconstructed document plan, you will see 'No Variants.' message.

 ### AMR

 This is a core element of the Accelerated Text engine.
-AMR - Abstract Meaning Representations - define what kind of messages can be constructed about the data.
+AMR - Abstract Meaning Representations - defines what kind of messages can be constructed about the data.
 Choose from the AMR list bellow what you want to communicate to your users.
-AMR must be dragged to the Document Plan canvas to the left (Document Plan construction elements are described in the section bellow).
+AMR must be dragged to the canvas to the left (Document Plan construction elements are described in the section bellow).

 ![dictionary](help/amr.png)